 Looks Unfamiliar 10 – Mark Griffiths

 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.
 Joining Tim this time is writer Mark Griffiths, who shares his all too vivid recollections of Five Minutes by Mainframe, The Bloke Who Pulled His Pants Down On Kilroy, Disneyland by Frankie Goes To Hollywood, Charles Hawtrey as a vampire on Runaround, BBC Records And Tapes’ Off Beat Sound Effects, and missing the first episode of a new series of Doctor Who because you were at the Doctor Who exhibition in Blackpool.
-Along the way we’ll be speculating on how Robert Kilroy-Silk’s personal archives are organised, what ‘Door Creak With Eno’ might sound like, and how to respond to a Doctor Who-themed Sophie’s Choice.
+Along the way we’ll be speculating on how Robert Kilroy-Silk’s personal archives are organised, what ‘Door Creak With Eno’ might sound like, and how to react if faced with a Doctor Who-themed Sophie’s Choice.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.